-Born and raised in Traverse City, Michigan, Joel moved to Portland about two years ago, and joined the Portland Triathlon Club shortly after his arrival.
+Born and raised in Traverse City, Michigan, Joel moved to Portland in late 2014, and joined the Portland Triathlon Club shortly after his arrival.
 Joel has been a runner for most of his life, and was introduced to triathlon by his older sisters when he was in middle school.
 It wasn't until he was in graduate school at Michigan State University, however, that he really got into triathlon.
 He joined the Triathlon Club at Michigan State, did a few sprint and Olympic distance triathlons, and worked his way up to his first Ironman triathlon shortly after graduation.
 He just finished his fifth Ironman this past September in Chattanooga.

 Joel has served on various boards in the past, including the 100+ member Hagerty Cycling Team in Michigan, and is now looking forward to the opportunity to help the Portland Triathlon Club continue to be a welcome place for beginners and seasoned triathletes alike.

-Joel lives in Northeast Portland with his wife, Laura, and their dog, Puff Daddy.
+Joel lives in Northeast Portland with his wife Laura, daughter Hazel, and their dog Puff Daddy.

 Hi everyone, I'm Lindsey and I'm a recent addition to the triathlon community!
 I joined the Portland Triathlon club last January after testing out the waters of the Saturday morning swim sessions.
 I jumped in head first and raced my first ever sprint at beaver freezer, then I realized that the Olympic distance was do-able so I tested it out at the mock tri, (first ever open water swim), Hagg Lake was my first official Olympic and i also did Best in the West because who doesn't want a faster time?
 Its safe to say I'm hooked on the sport and looking forward to training for a 70.3 next!